+2.1 To note:

-- 2.1 It is recommended: - 2.1.1 That the Council Business Management Committee consider the four options contained within this report and make a decision on the PES methodology to be delivered based on the respective merits and risks. - 2.1.2 That the decision is made in the context of the two objectives that are essential for a new job evaluation study for BCC (as set out in the report to Cabinet on 25th July): - i.
-That it must be objective, robust, consistently applied, and Equality Act 2010 compliant; and - ii.
-That it must be conducted in the shortest possible timescale given the size of potential liability referred to above and the estimated accrual rate and noting that Cabinet has recommended that implementation should be on or before 1st April 2025. - 2.2 That the committee notes that, if it becomes apparent that the deadline of April 2025 cannot be met or other concerns become clear, such as a deviation from the methodology agreed and any associated agreements and lack of evaluator resource, the Council may terminate the process and explore alternative methodology routes to achieve the programme outcomes.
-Should the need for this arise, the recognised Trade Unions will be consulted and engaged appropriately.
+- 2.1.1 That the Committee is required to make a decision based on the two objectives (listed in i. and ii. below) that are essential for a new job evaluation study for BCC (as set out in the report to Cabinet on 25th July) and the assessment against Best Value principles (at Appendix 7): - That it must be objective, robust, consistently applied, and Equality Act 2010 compliant; and - ii.
+That it must be conducted in the shortest possible timescale given the size of potential liability referred to above and the estimated accrual rate and noting that Cabinet has recommended that implementation should be on or before 1st April 2025.

+2.2 It is recommended: